Understanding Disability Insurance Waiting Periods

-Things to know about the disability insurance policy waiting period
+Things to know about the disability insurance waiting periods

-• The waiting period doesn’t have to be consecutive days.
-For example, if you’re out of work for a period of time, and then you try to return to work and realize you’re still unable to work, the waiting period doesn’t start over — it just continues from where you left off.
+• The disability insurance waiting period doesn’t have to be consecutive days.
+For example, if you’re out of work for a period, and then you try to return to work and realize you’re still unable to work, the waiting period doesn’t start over — it just continues from where you left off.

 • Most insurance providers will waive the waiting period if you file a second claim on the same condition after satisfying the previous waiting period.
 For instance, if you’re diagnosed with leukemia and go on disability for 10 months, and then recover and return to work but the leukemia comes back, you don’t need to wait through a second waiting period — as long as it has not been more than 6 or 12 months in a row, depending on your benefit period.